Victorian Railways hopper wagons: OC sand wagons

-OJ Cement wagon
+OJ cement wagon

 In 1966, ON229 was converted to the new class OJ, as an experimental cement powder wagon.
 The trials were deemed unsuccessful, and within a year it had been transferred back to Newport Workshops for conversion to OC229.

 1901 NN → VHWA/VZMA)

 As bogie vehicles became more popular, VR decided to expand the concept into freight transport.
 The ideal choice for experimentation was a little-used, but very important class of wagon, used for ballasting the track but otherwise having little to no use.

 Ex-NN fleet

 Around 1920, a concept was floated to use hoppers from the NN ballast fleet of wagons to build a higher-capacity type of O wagon.
 Five hoppers were recycled in this way, becoming the second O1-O5, before the project was cancelled.

 1910 QN → VHNA/VZNA

 From 1910, another type of ballast wagon was constructed.
-Known as QN from the start and given numbers 1 through 121, the class construction continued until 1926.
+Known as QN from the start and given numbers 1 to 121, the class construction continued until 1926.
 The wagons were initially dual-purpose, with a small hopper embedded in the centre of the floor, but with raised sides and ends and steel plates across the floor for carriage of rails and other maintenance materials.
-Rail carrying probably only continued until the 1950s, with the introduction of KR rail-carrying trucks - four-wheel underframes fitted so that rails could be welded together into longer sections and placed across a number of wagons, flexing as the train ran around curves.
+Rail carrying probably only continued until the 1950s, with the introduction of KR rail-carrying trucks – four-wheel underframes fitted so that rails could be welded together into longer sections and placed across a number of wagons, flexing as the train ran around curves.